thespacecowboys45/blackjack-simulator/README.md

 - currently, dealer stands on soft 17
 - functionally, a "strategy" to "double" will also
    - hit with that amount if more than 2 cards

+FLAWS IN CURRENT BUSINESS LOGIC:
+- If it is a PUSH then the betting "action" to take
+- is to keep the same action in the "streak" - in other words:
+- if last action was to 'increase' bet and this round is a push
+- then the current action, based on a push OUTCOME, is to
+- increase the bet again

+- Have to watch for fluctuations in w,l,w,l,w,l - and how this affects the betting strategy.
+It may increase the bet exponentionally when increasing on both L1 and W1 streak events.

 8:43pm